AnyLog-co/documentation/tests suites.md

 to set test scenarios that are executed and compared to expected results.

 The testing process allows to do the following:
-* Execute one or more test queries
+* Execute one or more test queries.
 * Organize the output of each query in a special format called ***test format***
-* Consider output as expected output.
+* Consider query output (over a given data set) as the ***expected output***.
 * Compare the output of a query to its expected output.
 * Reset data on a given network setup and load test data.

 ## The test format

 When a query is executed, the query params can direct the query result to an output file that is organized in a ***test format***.
 The test format has 3 sections:
-***Header*** - this is an informative section that includes a title, the date and time if the run and the query syntax.
+***Header*** - this is an informative section that includes a title, the date and time of the run and the query syntax.
 ***body*** - the query output.
-***footer*** - statistical results including the execution run and the number of rows returned by the query.
+***footer*** - statistical results including the execution time and the number of rows returned by the query.

 The example below demonstrates a query output in a test format:
 <pre>